 There are plenty of features on the 3D45 that make it stand out above the crowd.
-It has wi-fi connectivity so connecting it to your existing PC or Mac is hassle free.
+It has wi-fi connectivity so connecting it to your existing PC or Mac is hassle-free.
 It also has a built-in HD camera, so you can monitor the progress of your prints from anywhere and create cool videos of your 3D prints in action.

-Dremel 3D printers only use their own brand of filament, which ensures you’re always using a safe and high quality filament.
-The filament spools and printer have built in RFID detection, so the printer can automatically apply the best settings every time you switch to a different material.
+Dremel 3D printers only use their own brand of filament, which ensures you’re always using a safe and high-quality filament.
+The filament spools and printer have built-in RFID detection, so the printer can automatically apply the best settings every time you switch to a different material.

 As you’d expect, customer service from Dremel is fantastic.
 The 3D45 comes with 1 year of warranty but also infinite customer support.
-So you have the great piece of mind knowing that if anything should go wrong, help is only a phone call or email away.
+So you have the great peace of mind knowing that if anything should go wrong, help is only a phone call or email away.

 The FlashForge Finder was one of the first home 3D Printers that you can genuinely call ‘plug and play.’
 Since its introduction, the Finder has become one of the most popular 3D printers for home use.